 Chief Financial Officer

-Co-Founder and VP Information Systems and Security
+Co-Founder and VP Technology Operations

 For Jason, the road to Benevity passes through Neuroscience (his first love) and Psychology (where he used computers for statistical and waveform analysis), en route to becoming a seasoned IT professional.
 He's an early internet adopter, so if you remember the web browser NCSA Mosaic, you’re definitely on Jason’s wavelength.
 As a natural entrepreneur, he co-created FreePBX and Gabcast with Ryan Courtnage, and is passionate about using technology to solve complex problems.

 Jason considers himself the Benevity Morale Officer, celebrating the victories of his team while ensuring they feel challenged and appreciated.
 He’s also a nostalgic guy, and misses the 80s mostly because “today’s music sucks.”

 In 2000 Matthew co-founded GrantStream, disrupting the corporate grants space by introducing a SaaS grants management solution before anyone knew what “SaaS” even meant.
 Since Benevity’s acquisition of GrantStream in 2015, Matthew has been a strong advocate for integrated Goodness programs, where the sum benefit of grant-making, employee giving, matching and volunteering is greater than the parts.
 Matthew is passionate about growing Benevity’s global reach, supporting corporate giving and volunteering programs in the UK and abroad.